ballerina-platform/ballerina-release/release-notes/swan-lake-2201.1.0-release-note.md

 - Improve the `Document this code` action to support module-level variables
 - Added signature help for included record params
-- Revamp Code action utilities introducing a new API to find the top-level node for a given code action context.
+- Revamp the code action utilities introducing a new API to find the top-level node for a given code action context
 - Improve completion item sorting in several contexts.
 - Improve create function code action to handle named arguments.
 - Improve create function code action to add isolated qualifier.